lukaszmakuch/snabbdom-signature/README.md

 ## Development
 If you found a security vulnerability in this package, please write to me at kontakt@lukaszmakuch.pl.

-If you know a way to improve the performance or fix a bug which is not related to security, feel free to open an issue or submit a pull request.
+If you know a way to improve the performance or fix a bug which is not related to security, feel free to create an issue or submit a pull request.